dangvq-daniel/login-example/README.md

 Connect to online hosted database to store information

-A super user that have the rights to view request, edit and update the requests, view accounts created, edit and update the accounts, get tokens from database.
+There is a  super user that have the rights to view request, edit and update the requests, view accounts created, edit and update the accounts, get tokens from database.